NTU-ALComLab/IWLS2021/README.md

 python3 medium.py
 ```

 5. To generate the large circuit (with no more than 1,00,000 AIG-nodes), please follow the instructions in `large/`.
-Unfortunately, we have not had enough time to integrate all the procedures into a single script.
+Unfortunately, we have not had enough time to integrate the overall procedure into a single script.
+The codes are submitted for your review.

 \* Note that there is some randomness in our procedures, therefore the results may differ each time.
 Please let us know if there is any problem executing the programs.